noizwaves/fitness/README.md

 1. Reload aliases by running `. .aliases` to see immediate effects
 1. Repeat as often as required by going to step 3

+If you do have an aliases file, simply symlink it into the working directory:
+1.  `$ ln -s ~/.cloud-dotfiles/.aliases ./.aliases`

 #### Running tests
 1. In another terminal, run `$ devspace run rails-test`